 In those days, antisemitic sentiments were far from limited to Victoria Beach – they were common throughout Canadian society and politics.
 Four years before the Victoria Beach Herald article, Canada was one of the nations that refused to admit Jewish refugees trying to flee Nazi Europe on the MS Saint Louis.
 Canada’s racist and antisemitic immigration restrictions made it almost impossible for Jewish people to immigrate to Canada before, and during, the Second World War.
 One immigration official summarized Canada’s policy toward Jews at the time as “none is too many”1.

 The history of antisemitism in Canada continues to spark discussion and dialogue in the 21st century, including at Victoria Beach.
-In 2012, St. Michael Church in Victoria Beach hosted a screening of the film The Paper Nazis, by Winnipeg-based filmmaker Andrew Wall.
+In 2012, St. Michael Church in Victoria Beach hosted a screening of the film The Paper Nazis - will open in a new tab, by Winnipeg-based filmmaker Andrew Wall.
 The film explores the history of antisemitism in Manitoba and includes information about the exclusionary practices at Victoria Beach.
 Moved by the film and its exposure of this aspect of the community’s history, members of the congregation reached out to the Jewish Heritage Centre of Western Canada in Winnipeg to arrange a visit to the centre.
 After this visit, St. Michael Church gave a donation to the Jewish community as a gesture of reconciliation.

 One of the most important responses to hateful expressions of antisemitism, racism and other forms of discrimination is to not let them go unanswered.
 Recognizing and calling out hate – like the Winnipeg Free Press editorial did – is a crucial step towards creating a human rights culture where discrimination against certain people simply because of who they are (or are perceived to be) is unacceptable.